blishko/cav23-artifact/README.md

 We provide helper scripts to facilitate re-running the experiments; however, the experiments may take a large amount of time (in order of days), so we recommend to start running them as soon as possible.
 Unfortunately, fine-grained control over the experiments was not added due to time constraints.

+Compared to the experimentation describes in the original submission, we noticed the following problem during the preparation of the artifact.
+First, there was a bug in the branch of the tool dealing with the extension of the split-TPA module to the chain of transition systems.
+This bug only affects the `Golem` on the `extra-small-lia` subcategory (Table 2).
+For this artifact, we thus use version `0.3.2` instead of `0.3.1`.
+The change between this releases only fixes this bug and all other experiments are unaffected.
+In the fixed version, `split-tpa` solved `22` benchmarks, instead of the originally reported `44` benchmarks.
+Additionally, the results reported for `Z3-Spacer` on the `extra-small-lia` category were obtained from older version of Z3 than used in the other experiments. `z3-4.11.2` solved `18` benchmarks instead of `16` originally reported.
+These only affect the `extra-small-lia` subcategory (Table 2) and not the other results.
+We fill fix the presentation in the final version of the paper.

 ## Set up
 The artifact is distributed as a combination of a `docker` image (where the experiments run) and scripts intended to run in the host machine (for presentation of the computed results).
 To repeat the experiments and obtain the results, only `docker` is required.